 The USI can be created by the individual concerned by providing the required information.
 Alternatively, individuals can authorise another entity to do so on their behalf.
 This means that a USI can be created only by the individual or by others with the individual’s express authorisation.

-The USI account includes a ‘Manage Permissions’ function which allows individuals to grant one or more organisations permission to view their USI account or update their personal and contact details.
+The USI account has a 'Provide your USI' option which includes a 'Set up access to your USI acount / Permissions' function.
+This allows individuals to grant training providers and other authorised organisations permission to view their USI account or update their personal and contact details.

 If an individual gives permission to an organisation to their USI account they can also choose:

 - if they can see both personal and contact information

 - just personal information and NOT contact information